Fertility in art: Early forms

 Fertility is often shown in artworks related to Classical mythology.
 Paintings of the Greek goddess of love Aphrodite (Venus to the Romans) often portray her as sexual and fertile.
-Homer's Iliad states that Aphrodire (Venus) was born from the sperm/foam of the castrated genitals of Uranus.
+Hesiod's Theogony states that Aphrodire (Venus) was born from the sperm/foam of the castrated genitals of Uranus.
 Venus Anadyomene is a painting by Apelles that shows Aphrodite rising from the sea.
 The original painting is now lost, but a colossal copy of the painting exists, painted by the artist Titian and known as Venus Anadyomene by Titian.
 It depicts Venus (Aphrodite) rising from the sea and wringing her wet hair after her birth, a pose inspired by an account of the original painting by Apelles.
 Demeter, the Greek goddess of agriculture, grain crops, fertility and motherly relationships is often shown carrying a basket of apples in sculptures, which are meant to show fertility.

 Hares are often portrayed in art as a symbol of rebirth and fertility.
 The Germanic goddess Eostre, whose themes are fertility and rebirth, is often surrounded by hares in art.

 In Christianity, white rabbits are considered to be symbols of rebirth and fertility and are seen on a wing of the high altar in Freiburg Minster, where they are playing at the feet of two pregnant women, Mary and Elizabeth.

 In Jan van Eyck's Arnolfini portrait, a carving of St. Margaret of Antioch (patron saint of childbirth) appears in the center background of the painting.
 The presence of this symbol in the painting either promises fertility in the marriage or announces the pregnancy of the bride.